-Section 4.
-Although this bill would have as its purpose or effect the requirement of a new or increased expenditure of local funds, the bill is excluded from further requirements and application under Amendment 621, now appearing as Section 111.05 of the Official Recompilation of the Constitution of Alabama of 1901, as amended, because the bill defines a new crime or amends the definition of an existing crime.

-Section 5.
-This act shall become effective on the first day of the third month following its passage and approval by the Governor, or its otherwise becoming law.
+1 The provisions of this article shall be limited to 2 investigations initiated by law enforcement officers and law 3 enforcement agencies, as defined in Section 36-21-40.
+4 Section 3.
+Although this bill would have as its 5 purpose or effect the requirement of a new or increased 6 expenditure of local funds, the bill is excluded from further 7 requirements and application under Amendment 621, as amended 8 by Amendment 890, now appearing as Section 111.05 of the 9 Official Recompilation of the Constitution of Alabama of 1901, 10 as amended, because the bill defines a new crime or amends the 11 definition of an existing crime.
+12 Section 4.
+This act shall become effective on 13 February 1, 2023, following its passage and approval by the 14 Governor, or its otherwise becoming law.